Structures of Equality book coming summer 2026!

 Once students have an understanding of the context, you’re ready to think about how to represent it with a structure.

 This SoE is helpful if a math story describes putting equal groups together (compose) or taking equal groups apart (decompose).
-We often think of these are multiplication and division word problems.
-There are some number stories that could be represented with this model or a Parts Equal Total structure.
+Some number stories could be represented with this model or a Parts Equal Total (PET) structure; context matters.

 In a previous blog, I walked you through what an example problem could look like in the classroom.
 Today, let’s start with a story that describes a multiplicative relationship (sometimes referred to as a multiplication problem).
-First, I’ll represent it as PET then show you how to model it with a REG structure.
+I’ll show you how to represent it with a PET first, then with REG.

-The second video is of a math story that describes decomposing a total into equal parts.
-I encourage you to solve it on your own first, then watch the video.
+The second video shows a math story that describes decomposing a total into equal parts.
+Solve it on your own first, then watch the video.
 This will help you anticipate misconceptions that might occur while students are first working with REG.
-(I recently interviewed a teacher who’s implementing SoE for the first time.
-This was one of her tips, to work out the problems before doing them with students.)
+(A teacher I interviewed recently said this was one of her best tips: work out the problems before doing them with students.)

 Max the Monkey loves bananas.
 His trainer, Molly, has 24 bananas.
 If she gives Max 4 bananas each day, how many days will the bananas last?

-How the REG structure relates to Cognitively Guided Instruction (CGI)
+How REG relates to Cognitively Guided Instruction (CGI)

 There are 3 CGI problem types that can be represented with a single structure,